-The key to a good lawn mowing regime is “little and often” – The more you cut a lawn, whilst taking the minimal amount of growth off from the top, the healthier and thicker the grass plants will grow, leading to a thicker, healthier looking sward of grass.
+The key to a good lawn mowing regime is ‘little and often’.
+The more you cut a lawn, whilst taking the minimal amount of growth off from the top, the thicker the grass plants will grow, leading to a healthier looking sward of grass.

 A thick lawn also makes it harder for moss and weeds to take hold.

-The ideal height of the grass plants in a lawn is between 1.5″ and 2″.
-The plant should never grow beyond 3″, and should always be cut back down to the same height, ensuring that no more than a third of the height of the plant is removed.
+The ideal height for grass plants in a lawn is between 1.5 inches and 2 inches.
+The plant should never grow beyond 3 inches and should always be cut back down to the same height, ensuring that no more than a third of the height of the plant is removed.

 Why is this so important?

-The grass plant differs from most other varieties of plants as it has evolved to grow new leaves from the bottom of the plant, rather than from the leaf stems.
+The grass plant differs from most other varieties of plants because it has evolved to grow new leaves from the bottom of the plant, rather than from the leaf stems.
 This is because grass is the primary feed for grazing animals such as cows and sheep.
-These animals, continually eat the grass plant leaves, leaving enough leaves on the plant for it to continue growing and produce new growth.
-If the animals were to bite too much of the grass plant off in one go, it will leave the plant without leaves.
+These animals, continually eat the grass plant leaves, leaving enough leaves on the plant for it to continue growing and producing new growth.
+If the animals were to bite too much off the grass plants in one go, the plants would be left without leaves.

-Therefore, the key to a good cutting height is to never take more than a third of the plant’s height off when mowing.
-By doing so, you will leave plant with the ability to continue photosynthesising, allowing it maintain a nice green colour, and use its stored energy to produce healthier new leaves.
+Therefore, the key to a good cutting height is to never take more than a third of the grass’s height off when mowing.
+By doing so, you will leave the plant with the ability to continue photosynthesising, allowing it to maintain a nice green colour, and use its stored energy to produce new, healthy leaves.

-The following diagrams show the results from cutting at different heights.
+The following diagrams show how cutting at different heights leads to varying outcomes for the look and health of the grass.
 The black horizontal line represents the cutting height.

-The diagram above shows what happens to the grass plant if you don’t cut your lawn ferquently enough, taking far too much of the plan off at each cut.
+This diagram shows what happens to the grass plant if you don’t cut your lawn frequently enough, taking far too much off the plant at each cut

-The first cut takes over two thirds of the plant height off the plant, resulting in the grass plant entering survival mode.
-Notice by the second cut, the plant has only produced one new leaf as it struggles to continue to photosynthesise.
-As the plant ends up with just a stem showing, the lawn can look very brown as there is hardly any green leaf matter.
+The first cut takes over two thirds off the plant height, forcing the grass plant to enter survival mode.
+Note that by the second cut, the plant has only produced one new leaf as it struggles to continue to photosynthesise.
+As the plant ends up with just a stem showing, the lawn can look very brown.
+This is because there is hardly any green leaf matter.

-The diagram above shows what happens when you increase the frequency of yor lawn mowing, taking less off than you would from the first diagram.
+This diagram shows what happens when you increase the frequency of your lawn mowing, taking less off than you would in the first diagram

-The first cut takes off half of the grass plant, leaving it with two small amount of leave.
-The plant will start to use up energy from its storage, while trying to photosynthesise to grow more grass blades.
-However, at the second cut, half of the plant is once again cut off, rendering the plant with very little leave to photosynthesise.
+The first cut takes off half the grass plant, leaving it with two short leaves.
+The plant will start to use up energy from its storage, while trying to photosynthesise and grow more grass blades.
+However, at the second cut half of the plant is once again cut off, leaving the plant with very little leaves to photosynthesise.
 This method will result in a sparse lawn.

-The first cut takes off around a third of the plants height.
+The first cut takes around a third off the plant’s height.
 This leaves a sufficient amount of leaf matter remaining for the plant to photosynthesise, whilst using its excess energy stores to grow new leaves from the base of the plant.
 As this method is repeated, the plants will get thicker and thicker, resulting in a very green and healthy looking lawn.
-Cutting at the right height also allows the grass plant to retain moisture for a longer period of time.
+Cutting at the right height also allows the grass plant to retain moisture for longer.

 One of the biggest questions we get asked is: